 If you give us your proxy, you may revoke it at any time before it is exercised.
-You may revoke your proxy in any one of the three following ways:
+You may revoke your proxy in any one of the following ways:

-- · you may send in another signed proxy with a later date, - you may notify our corporate secretary, Matthew J. D'Onofrio, in writing before the annual meeting that you have revoked your proxy, or - · you may notify our corporate secretary, Matthew J. D'Onofrio, in writing before the annual meeting and vote in person at the meeting.
+- · you may send in another signed proxy with a later date, - · you may notify our corporate secretary, Matthew J. D'Onofrio, in writing before the annual meeting that you have revoked your proxy, - · you may notify our corporate secretary, Matthew J. D'Onofrio, in writing before the annual meeting and vote via the Internet during the meeting, or - you may submit an electronic proxy during the annual meeting.